bibhanshuraj19/bibhanshuraj19/README.md

 <h1 align="left">Hello there, I'm RAJ.</h1>
-<p align="left">I'm a Machine Learning Engineer and enthusiastic about LLMs from India.</p>
+<p align="left">I'm a Machine Learning Engineer with a deep curiosity about how creative LLMs can be and their potential.</p>

 <p align="center">
   <a href="https://discord.com/users/1182703755129520231">